Active Alerts

 If you are experiencing a water, power, or sewer emergency or service problem call our 24-hour hotline at 3-1-1 or (415) 701-2311 from outside SF or log on at sf311.org.
 Learn more or review active service alerts.

 We love to help inspire children to save water and protect our environment.
-We offer free school field trips to the following locations: College Hill Learning Garden We designed this educational and demonstration garden to teach local students about environmentally friendly water use, food, energy, and waste systems.
-525 Golden Gate Avenue Learn about our green building’s solar power, graywater reuse, and use of recycled materials throughout the building.
-Hummingbird Farm We partner with a local community organization on this urban farm at Crocker Amazon Park, which offers affordable fresh
+We and our partners offer free school field trips to the following locations: College Hill Learning Garden We designed this educational and demonstration garden to teach local students about environmentally friendly water use, food, energy, and waste systems.
+Garden for the Environment Since 1990, we have partnered with a Garden for the Environment to support adult and youth education about sustainable gardening at this Inner Sunset teaching garden.
+Come learn to install water wise irrigation systems and tend your

 As part of our mission, the San Francisco Public Utilities Commission works with community and education organizations to create engaging programs that teach children to make sustainable choices in everyday life.
 We worked with the California Academy of Sciences on The Story of Poo , an animated video following a six-year old girl from San Francisco who learns about what takes place after she flushes the toilet.
 The story is designed to teach elementary school students about how San Francisco’s sewer system works.
 It is told through the girl’s perspective and explores her curiosity and